Orland-G/Orland-G/README.md

 ## About Me

-I'm a Science and Math Tutor with a passion for Python programming and Data Anlysis.
+I'm a Science and Math Tutor with a passion for Python programming and Data Analysis.
 I am interested in applying my coding knowledge to data and gathering actionable insights.
 I love collaborating on projects and learning new technologies.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/orland-galjani).

 ---